 A small minority of women experience ongoing problems after childbirth including pain, scarring or heaviness in the vagina, which may be uncomfortable.
 This can also affect sexual function and cause great distress, which should not be ignored.

 Not all women require a surgical solution to their pelvic floor problem.
 Our care is tailored to your individual symptoms and expectations.
 We also take into account any plans for future children when deciding what treatment to recommend.

 Although the vagina is stretchy and is designed to accommodate the birth of a child, it is not uncommon for the perineum to stretch so far that it causes tearing, requiring the need for stitches.

-Most women will experience some degree of tearing after vaginal childbirth, especially if it is their first time giving birth.
+Most women will experience some degree of vaginal tearing after vaginal childbirth, especially if it is their first time giving birth.
 Many of these tears will require stitching.
 The stitches usually dissolve after approximately 4–6 weeks, depending on the extent of the injury as well as the type of stitch used.
 The area will then continue to heal for several months after the delivery.